-The Wingfield Family Society’s four-fold mission is designed to preserve the Wingfield family ancestry and their contributions to Canada, Great Britain, Ireland and USA history through programs of:
+The Wingfield Family Society’s four-fold mission is designed to preserve the Wingfield family ancestry and their contributions to Australia Canada, Great Britain, Ireland, New Zealand and USA history through programs of:

 Education is central to the Wingfield Family Society mission.
-The key components in our educational endeavors are as follows:
+The key components in our educational endeavours are as follows:

 The Society’s members receive a newsletter four times a year.
-This professionally-designed publication includes information about Society’s activities and programs, informative articles about Wingfield contributions in history and its historic sites in England, Ireland and the United States.
+This professionally-designed publication includes information about Society’s activities and programs, informative articles about Wingfield contributions in history and its historic sites in Australia, Canada, England, Ireland, New Zealand, South Africa and the United States.

 Since the first meeting of Wingfield Family Society on May 1-3, 1987 in Ashland, Virginia, USA, the Society has published several books and publications that cover a wide range of historic topics relating to Wingfield ancestors and their contributions in history, as well as genealogies of many of the Wingfield families and their descendants.

 The Society’s website, www.wingfieldfamilysociety.org, contains historical information, news, profiles of officers, program promotion, a Wingfield store where all publications, and related items can be ordered, and member accessible genealogy information.

 The Edward Maria Wingfield Endowment was established in 2005 with the Association for the Preservation of Virginia Antiquities (APVA) to help educate the public and perpetually recognize Edward Maria Wingfield’s role as the Founder and First President of the Jamestown Colony.
 The Edward Maria Wingfield Endowment Committee liaisons with the APVA, monitors and strives to increase the size of the Endowment, and determines how best the investment income is spent annually.

 The development of strong ties with ancestral villages and towns and descendants located in England and Ireland are important part of the Society’s mission since its inception.